shevart/Android-Map-Project/README.md

 - Add select place from history logic
 - Add DatabaseManager for save history
 - Add methods to databaseManager for work with DB
+- Save tripPoints after selecting in DB
+- Refactor and cleanUp code
+- Add PresenterManager for save presenters even Activity was destroyed

+## Additional tasks:
+- show different gps icons depends on gps state
+- splash screen
+- hide cursor from editText fields on the main screen
+- Show important messages in dialog
+- Use styles for the same views